Dark Chocolate Pecan Bark: A Simple and Irresistible Treat

 Baked spicy pecans on cookie sheetPin

-📌Kitchen Secret📌 These cayenne-spiced pecans have multiple uses.
+📌Kitchen Tip📌 These cayenne-spiced pecans have multiple uses.
 For example, try them coarsely chopped and added to a chicken salad for an interesting layer of flavor and crunch.
 Or sprinkle them over any green salad, especially delicious with a creamy strawberry dressing.
 In addition, I think these would be wonderful in brownies, but I haven’t tried it yet.

 Making the Chocolate Pecan Bark